sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 SONiC OS is portable across different network devices with supported ASIC via Switch Abstraction Interface (SAI).
 These devices primarily differ in the way various device specific hardware components are accessed, and thus require custom device drivers and python object classes.
 Each platform vendor implements these custom device drivers and object classes.
 The feature requirement is to support a SONiC platform driver development framework to enable rapid development of custom device drivers and classes.

 ### 1.1	Functional Requirements
-Define Platform driver development framework to enable platform vendors to develop custom device drivers and device-object classes rapidly to accelerate development and validation of platforms in SONiC environment.
+Define Platform driver development framework to enable platform vendors to develop custom device drivers and device object-classes rapidly to accelerate development and validation of platforms in SONiC environment.
 Hardware components can be accessed via I2C, BMC, or both.
 PDDF supports both I2C and BMC access methods.
 The following requirements need to be satisfied by the framework.
  - PDDF to provide a data driven framework to access platform HW devices.
  - PDDF shall support I2C based HW designs with I2C controllers on the Host CPU.
  - PDDF shall support BMC based HW designs with BMC SoC on the Host motherboard.
  - Provide reusable generic device drivers for the following components
 	 - FAN
 	 - PSU (Power supply units)